mozilla/pontoon/frontend/README.md

 ### Production

-The only required step for the front-end is to build static files with `yarn build`.
+The only required step for the front-end is to build static files with `npm run build`.
 Django is configured to collect the `index.html` and static files from the `build` folder and put them with other static files.
 All of that is automated for deployement to Heroku.

 ### Development